 We wake up early and take a hike to the most popular viewpoint in Everest Region, Kala Patthar.
 While the summit of Mount Everest is not visible from Everest Base Camp, one can view the rocky summit of the world’s tallest mountain from Kala Patthar.
 The viewpoint is surrounded by 7000 and 8000 metre peaks.
 Enjoy a 360 degree view of Pumori, Nuptse, Lhotse and Cho Oyu.
 After taking pictures and soaking in the views it’s back to Gorak Shep.
 Have some refreshments, carry your bags and head onward to Lobuche.
 Overnight in Lobuche.

 Leaving Lobuche we cross the Khumbu Glacier and make an ascent up the Kongma La pass.
+Today we take a packed lunch with us as we pass cross an isolated route with no teahouses.
 The walk is difficult as we make our way past a trail filled with rubble and moraine debris.
 We walk over boulders and scree and reach Kongma La.
 Cairns covered with colourful prayer flags mark the pass.
 The views of the 8 mile long Nuptse and Lhotse wall are stupendous and we pause for a moment to take in the glorious sight before heading descending down to the Imja Khola Valley.
 We walk past a frozen lake and arrive at the valley before making the final descent to Chukkung.
 Formerly a yak herder’s camp, Chukkung is now an important stop for climbers en route to Island Peak.
 Apart from teahouses and lodges, there are gear and equipment rental outlets from where you can hire good quality stuff.
 There will be a final and thorough equipment and gear check.
 Good quality climbing equipment and gear are available for hire and you can rent any item you need.
 But please do note large sized climbing boots (size 12 and above) won’t be available.
 Overnight in Chukkung.

 Today’s walk brings us to Island Peak Base Camp.
 We inch closer to our destination.
 It is a steep climb and we take the uphill path that winds below the southern flank of the Lhotse glacier.
 The trail snakes past a stream and a striking glacial valley.
 We walk across the stunning Imja and Lhotse glacier moraines before finally arriving at the Island Base Camp.
 Base camp is located on a grassy slope beside the Imja Glacier.
 By the time we arrive at the base camp, our crew has already set up camp and we make our way to our tents.